5 ways your zoo uses science every day

 1. Monitoring behavior: Have you ever observed someone filming animals on a tablet during your trip to the Zoo?
 The Zoo’s research scientists are always collecting data to better understand the animals, monitor the effects of changes to their routines, and make recommendations for improving their care.
 Capturing video helps the scientists look for patterns and record enrichment activities.
 This data collection informs recommendations on diet, enrichment, and overall health.

 2. Studying genetics: Species Survival Plans (SSPs) are utilized across Association of Zoos & Aquariums-accredited institutions to genetically manage populations of animals.
 By maintaining genetic records on animals in human care and developing cooperative breeding and transfer programs, zoo scientists are ensuring the longevity and genetic health of zoo animal populations.
-Two recent examples at your Zoo: The baby white-faced Saki monkey born in February and the rhino calf that Kibibbi is expecting in 2018 are both SSP recommendations and will constitute genetically valuable additions to the Zoo population.
+A recent example at your Zoo: Lulu, the baby black rhino born in early 2018, was an SSP recommendation who constitutes a genetically valuable addition to the Zoo population.

 3. Cognitive studies: Zoo researchers and keepers integrate cognitive studies and enrichment programs into the everyday care of the animals.
 This important enrichment helps to ensure that animals are practicing natural behaviors, and provides opportunity to learn about – and stimulate – complex cognitive processes.
 A cool example of cognitive study done at your Zoo is touchscreen training with mandrills.
 Mandrills learn to memorize a series of symbols and replicate the series using a touchscreen.
 One of our mandrills is consistently accurate with a sequence of five symbols!